 The Andi Parhamovich Fellowship

-The Andi Parhamovich Fellowship recognizes the commitment and courage of dedicated advocates who are today struggling against tremendous odds to end conflict and offer alternatives to political extremes.
-Their daily efforts may not make headlines, but their hard work forms the basis of democratic transformations that take hold at the grassroots level.
+As part of a living legacy, the Andi Parhamovich Fellowship recognizes the commitment and courage of dedicated women advocates who are today working to further women’s political participation and empowerment in their countries.
+For some, this means struggling against tremendous odds because of conflict, or insecurity or restrictive socio-cultural norms.
+Their efforts may not make headlines, but their hard work forms the basis of democratic transformations that take hold at the grassroots level.

-To learn more about Andi Parhamovich and the Foundation, or to make a donation, visit the Andi Leadership Institute for Young Women's web site.
+To learn more about Andi Parhamovich and the Foundation established by her family, visit the Andi Leadership Institute for Young Women's web site.